k-vinogradov/wellpaids/README.md

 This repo contains the solution of the SQL challenge by [Ostrovok](https://github.com/ostrovok-team).
 The original problem description can be found [here](https://github.com/ostrovok-team/code-challenge/tree/master/python).

-**The only purpose of the project is improving of my Python developer skills**
+**The only purpose of the project is improving of my developer skills**

 ## Problem Solving